pnuehrenberg/vassi/docs/source/5_feature_extraction.rst

 Using feature extractors
 ------------------------

-A more reproducible workflow can be achieved by using the :code:`DataFrameFeatureExtractor` class.
+A more reproducible workflow can be achieved by using the :class:`~automated_scoring.features.feature_extractor.DataFrameFeatureExtractor` class.
 This allows you to define a set of features and their parameters in a more structured way.

 .. jupyter-execute ::